Millennium Management LLC Raises Stake in Magnolia Oil & Gas Co. (NYSE:MGY)

 Millennium Management LLC boosted its holdings in shares of Magnolia Oil & Gas Co.
 (NYSE:MGY) by 165.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 1,487,353 shares of the company’s stock after acquiring an additional 927,512 shares during the period.
 Millennium Management LLC’s holdings in Magnolia Oil & Gas were worth $23,247,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also modified their holdings of MGY.
-Price T Rowe Associates Inc. MD raised its holdings in Magnolia Oil & Gas by 0.5% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 18,591,190 shares of the company’s stock worth $290,580,000 after buying an additional 84,812 shares during the last quarter.
-Vanguard Group Inc. raised its holdings in Magnolia Oil & Gas by 4.4% in the second quarter.
-Vanguard Group Inc. now owns 15,037,371 shares of the company’s stock worth $235,034,000 after buying an additional 639,753 shares during the last quarter.
+A number of other institutional investors have also recently modified their holdings of MGY.
+Macquarie Group Ltd. raised its holdings in Magnolia Oil & Gas by 233,998.8% in the second quarter.
+Macquarie Group Ltd. now owns 3,822,833 shares of the company’s stock worth $59,751,000 after buying an additional 3,821,200 shares during the last quarter.
+Goldman Sachs Group Inc. raised its holdings in Magnolia Oil & Gas by 359.1% in the second quarter.
+Goldman Sachs Group Inc. now owns 4,003,611 shares of the company’s stock worth $62,577,000 after buying an additional 3,131,603 shares during the last quarter.
+Royal Bank of Canada raised its holdings in Magnolia Oil & Gas by 586.0% in the first quarter.
+Royal Bank of Canada now owns 1,181,931 shares of the company’s stock worth $13,568,000 after buying an additional 1,009,629 shares during the last quarter.
 FMR LLC raised its holdings in Magnolia Oil & Gas by 7.8% in the second quarter.
 FMR LLC now owns 11,221,849 shares of the company’s stock worth $175,397,000 after buying an additional 815,539 shares during the last quarter.
-BlackRock Inc. raised its holdings in Magnolia Oil & Gas by 0.5% in the second quarter.
-BlackRock Inc. now owns 10,823,307 shares of the company’s stock worth $169,168,000 after buying an additional 50,574 shares during the last quarter.
-Finally, Wasatch Advisors Inc. raised its holdings in Magnolia Oil & Gas by 11.3% in the second quarter.
-Wasatch Advisors Inc. now owns 6,593,439 shares of the company’s stock worth $103,055,000 after buying an additional 667,311 shares during the last quarter.
-96.10% of the stock is owned by institutional investors.
+Finally, King Luther Capital Management Corp raised its holdings in Magnolia Oil & Gas by 158.9% in the second quarter.
+King Luther Capital Management Corp now owns 1,155,885 shares of the company’s stock worth $18,066,000 after buying an additional 709,400 shares during the last quarter.
+96.10% of the stock is owned by institutional investors and hedge funds.

 MGY stock opened at $20.97 on Wednesday.
 Magnolia Oil & Gas Co. has a one year low of $4.90 and a one year high of $22.09.
 The company’s fifty day moving average price is $18.71 and its 200-day moving average price is $15.57.
 The company has a debt-to-equity ratio of 0.43, a quick ratio of 1.98 and a current ratio of 1.98.
 The company has a market capitalization of $4.95 billion, a PE ratio of 12.48 and a beta of 2.47.

 Several research analysts have issued reports on MGY shares.
-Piper Sandler lifted their target price on shares of Magnolia Oil & Gas from $18.00 to $25.00 and gave the stock an “overweight” rating in a report on Thursday, October 21st.
-Truist Financial upgraded shares of Magnolia Oil & Gas to a “buy” rating and set a $21.00 price target for the company in a research note on Monday, August 30th.
-Truist Securities lifted their price target on shares of Magnolia Oil & Gas from $22.00 to $25.00 and gave the stock a “buy” rating in a research note on Thursday, October 7th.
-Wells Fargo & Company lifted their price target on shares of Magnolia Oil & Gas from $19.00 to $22.00 and gave the stock an “overweight” rating in a research note on Thursday, October 7th.
-Finally, Evercore ISI assumed coverage on shares of Magnolia Oil & Gas in a research note on Monday, August 2nd.
-They issued an “outperform” rating and a $18.00 price target for the company.
-Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, Magnolia Oil & Gas presently has a consensus rating of “Buy” and a consensus target price of $19.38.
+Truist Securities lifted their target price on shares of Magnolia Oil & Gas from $22.00 to $25.00 and gave the stock a “buy” rating in a report on Thursday, October 7th.
+Benchmark assumed coverage on shares of Magnolia Oil & Gas in a research note on Tuesday, October 26th.
+They issued a “hold” rating for the company.
+Credit Suisse Group lifted their price target on shares of Magnolia Oil & Gas from $19.00 to $21.00 and gave the stock a “neutral” rating in a research note on Tuesday, November 2nd.
+Zacks Investment Research lowered shares of Magnolia Oil & Gas from a “strong-buy” rating to a “hold” rating and set a $16.00 price target for the company. in a research note on Tuesday, August 31st.
+Finally, Citigroup lifted their price target on shares of Magnolia Oil & Gas from $14.00 to $15.50 and gave the stock a “neutral” rating in a research note on Thursday, July 22nd.
+Five analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $19.38.

 About Magnolia Oil & Gas